Klein Independent School District: College classes

 The Klein district offers Dual Credit (DC) courses in which high school teachers who teach these courses are also college professors.
 These students earn both high school credit and college credit, while staying at their high school.
 Klein ISD also has a partnership with Lone Star College in which students can also take classes at Lone Star College–University Park, earning from three to 57 college credit hours.
 Dual credit courses offered in the district include English 3, English 4, U.S. History, U.S. Government, Art History, Independent Study/Math, Pre-Calculus, Biology, Anatomy & Physiology, Correctional Services, and Court Systems & Practices.

 Klein ISD also offers many Advanced Placement (AP) classes at all five of their high schools in math, science, English, social studies, fine arts, and foreign language courses.
 Students who enroll in the course (approved by College Board) may receive college credit by receiving a passing score on an exam taken at the end of the year.
 At the middle school and high school level, Pre-AP classes are offered in all schools to prepare students for future AP courses.

 The district offers the International Baccalaureate Diploma Program (IB) for 11th and 12th grade students at Klein Oak High School.
 The program accepts applications from any student in Klein ISD.
 Students must complete courses within each of the six IB subjects, write an essay based on independent research, complete the Theory of Knowledge course, and complete either a service, activity, or creative project.

 Fine arts

 Klein ISD offers fine arts courses in band, choir, dance, elementary music, orchestra, theatre art, and visual art.
-The district was listed as one of the 2020 Best Communities for Music Education awarded by the National Association of Music Merchants Foundation.
+The district was listed as one of the 2020 Best Communities for Music Education awarded by the NAMM Foundation.
 The district was designated a 2019 District of Distinction by the Texas Art Education Association.